 With the help of the AndroidPIT Licensing Library, your application will check via the App Center if the end user is in posession of a valid license to run your app.
 The validity check happens each time the application starts but earliest once a day or when an internet connection is available.
 In the meantime a cached value from the last request is returned (keep in mind that the time frame in which the cache is valid may change anytime).

 This step-by-step guide is based on the fact that you are using the Eclipse ADT.
 In the case you are using different development tools, you may be required to do some more steps.

 Download the AndroidPIT Licensing library and the Android License Verification Library (LVL) and add them as projects to Eclipse.
 To use the AndroidPIT Licensing Library, at least Android API version 4 is requred which was introduced with Android 1.6.
 Create a new Android application and add the androidpit-licensing-lib in the preferences under android as a dependend library to the application project.
 Please also check if the library correctly links to the Android License Verification Library (LVL).

-My Project shows unresolved symbols or I can not compile my App.
+My Project shows unresolved symbols or that I can not translate my app.

-Please check for the paths to the Google LVL and the AndroidPIT Licensing library inside the Preferences dialog of your Android Project.
+Please check for the paths to the Google LVL and the AndroidPIT Licensing library inside the settings dialog of your Android Project.
 They should match to the paths on your filesystem.

-The settings for the AndroidPIT Licensing Library should look like this, matching your paths:
+The settings for the AndroidPIT Licensing Library should look like this:

 How do I setup the license check in my code?